kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/roadmap-uses.md

 ## Background

-The outline [mentions features that need not be implemente at first](outline/#development-roadmap).
+The outline [mentions features that need not be implement at first](outline/#development-roadmap).
 In the following sections we consider some particular use cases.

 ## MVI

 MVI needs customization.
-We can demo an MVI sceario without: self-sufficient edge clusters, summarization, upsync (Return and/or summarization of reported state from associated objects), sophisticated handling of workload conflicts.
+We can demo an MVI scenario without: self-sufficient edge clusters, summarization, upsync (Return and/or summarization of reported state from associated objects), sophisticated handling of workload conflicts.